hey, have you noticed that both Asos and Topshot carry clothes for petite women :)

 Really great decades of fashion for this body type are the 20s, the 60s, and the 80s.
 (In my mind, the 70s are about statuesque, busty women—think Donna on That 70s Show.
 The 50s and the New Look silhouette demand some boobage to balance the full skirts.
 I’m still processing the 90s and the 00s.)

-I hope this helps!posted over 5 years ago
+I hope this helps!posted almost 6 years ago

 I wear a 32AA and I don’t wear padded bra’s either.
 I agree with you that sometimes it can be hard to find clothing.
 Some shirts are just more flattering on a larger chest, but, some clothing is more flattering on a small chest =)